 By exploring these triggers, we can gain a better understanding of bulimia disorder and how emotional and mental health tie into effective treatment.

-Common Emotional Triggers in Bulimia Disorder
+Common Emotional Triggers Behind Bulimia Disorder

 Many individuals with bulimia experience strong emotional reactions that lead to cycles of binge eating and purging.
 These emotional triggers may include feelings of shame, guilt, and self-loathing, and people turn to food as a coping mechanism.
 But these are often short-lived, as individuals may feel regret or disgust shortly after binge episodes, prompting purging behaviors.